blueboxes/serverless-workflow-visualizer-signalr/README.md

 - [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local?tabs=v4%2Cwindows%2Ccsharp%2Cportal%2Cbash).
 This is part of the Azure Functions extensions for VSCode that should be recommended for automatic installation when this repo is opened in VSCode.
 - [Azurite](https://marketplace.visualstudio.com/items?itemName=Azurite.azurite).
 This is an local storage emulator that is required for Durable Functions.
 When this repo is opened in VSCode a message will appear to install this extension.
 - [Azure Static Web Apps CLI](https://github.com/Azure/static-web-apps-cli).
 Install this tool globally by running this command in the terminal: `npm install -g @azure/static-web-apps-cli`.
-- A free Ably Account, [sign up](https://ably.com/signup) or [log in](https://ably.com/login) to ably.com, and [create a new app and copy the API key](https://faqs.ably.com/setting-up-and-managing-api-keys).
-- Optional: The [Ably VSCode extension](https://marketplace.visualstudio.com/items?itemName=ably-labs.vscode-ably) to have easy access to the API keys of your Ably app.

 There are two components in this solution that run independently from each other:

 1. The back-end that runs the Durable Functions workflow (`PizzaWorkflow.csproj`).
-2. The Static Web App that contains the front-end (a Vue3 project) and a function app (`Auth.csproj`).
+2. The Static Web App that contains the front-end (a Vue3 project).

 In order to run and test the solution locally first start the PizzaWorkflow project, then the Static Web Apps project.